angryelectron/xbmq-java/README.md

 * `gw` - the 64-bit address of the local XBee attached to the gateway.
 Eg. 0013A200408DE1FE
 * `xbee` - the 64-bit address of the remote XBee.
 Eg. 0013A200408B1F78

+### rootTopic/gw/online

+Example: example/0013A200408DE1FE/online

+Message: 1 if the gateway is online, 0 if the gateway is offline.

+Subscribe to receive online status messages.
+Messages for this topic are retained.
+This is the last will and testament, so online will be 0 if the gateway is not running for whatever reason.

 ### rootTopic/gw/discoveryRequest

 Example: example/0013A200408DE1FE/discoveryRequest